-'Somebody is protecting me out there' Virginia Beach mass shooting survivor's new outlook on life
+'Somebody is protecting me out there' Virginia Beach mass shooting survivor shows gratitude with fundraiser

 “I can’t really express in words the impact they had on my life after something so horrible,” Jones tells us.

-Now, he wants to show his gratitude with a fundraiser and a challenge.
+Now, he wants to show his gratitude with a fundraiser and a challenge: The Red Cross Egg Toss.

 “What you do is you have a friend drop an egg on your head.
 It’s supposed to symbolize that life is fragile, but you’re also supposed to have fun with it.”